lsm/micromono/README.md

 # MicroMono
 [![Join the chat at https://gitter.im/lsm/micromono](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/lsm/micromono?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 MicroMono is a framework for developing **micro-services** in **monolithic** style or reversed.
-It allows your application to **switch** and **mix** between micro-service/monolithic styles without changing the code.
-Before they were two things which always connected with `VS`.
-Now with `micromono` you have the ability to get the best of both worlds.
+It allows you to **switch** and **mix** between micro-service/monolithic styles without changing the code.
+Before they were two things which always connected with **VS**.
+Now with **micromono** you have the ability to get the best of both worlds.

 ## Quick Start

-There are several services in the [example folder](https://github.com/lsm/micromono/tree/master/example) to help you get started:
+There are several demos in the [example folder](https://github.com/lsm/micromono/tree/master/example) to help you get started:

 - **account** utilizes passport.js and exposes its authentication features as a service.
 - **home** service uses the features provided by `account` service to protect a private page.
 - **io** illustrates how to use socket.io (websocket) in your application.

-You can simply clone this repository and follow the instruction in the example folder to run them on your own machine.
+You can simply clone this repository and follow the instruction in the example folder to play them on your own machine.
 The only requirement is Node.js.

 *`Current implementation of micromono is purely in node.js and is still in its early stages.
 It uses open standards and has a clearly defined service specification so porting to other languages and platforms is possible and encouraged.
 We need your help to make it better.
 Any suggestions, pull requests or thoughts are always welcome.
 Don't forget to star it on GitHub or share it with others.`*